 For years, standardized tests like the SAT® and ACT® have been a fixture of the college admissions process.
 And while recently, a growing list of schools is dropping their requirement or making it optional, many students are still choosing to take these exams.
 And when students take the tests multiple times hoping to improve their scores, the fees can really add up.
 Here’s what taking them will cost you.

-- SAT Exam - starting at $52.
-The SAT exam costs $68 if you take the test with the essay portion.
-You will pay $26 to register for a subject test date, plus $21-$26 for each test you register to take (up to three tests per date).
-The College Board, the non-profit that administers the test, will send four score reports to schools for free if you make the request within nine days of taking the test.
-There's a $12 fee per score report after the fourth and for any reports you request after the nine-day period ends.
+- SAT Exam - starting at $55: To register for the SAT exam, you’ll pay a $55 fee.
+The College Board®, the organization that administers the test, will send four score reports to schools for free if you make the request within nine days of taking the test.
+There's a $12 fee per score report after the fourth one, and for any reports you request after the nine-day period ends.

-- ACT Exam - starting at $55.
-It costs $70 to take the ACT exam with the writing portion.
+- ACT Exam - starting at $60: Taking the full ACT with no writing section costs $60, but you’ll pay $80 if you choose to take it with the writing portion.
 You can send up to four reports to schools for free.
-For scores to be sent to your 5th and 6th choice schools, you’ll need to pay $13 for each report.
+For scores to be sent to additional schools, you’ll need to pay $16 per school.